 As we started off 2020, the unemployment rate for the blue-collar industry was at 3.5% - the lowest it had been in years.
-Today, most companies are in the same position as you, with closed doors and hiring completely frozen.
-It’s already hard enough to find a trained, skilled laborer, but when the stay at home orders are lifted, you'll find yourself locked in a tough battle to fill the same roles as your competition.
+Then, as the pandemic hit, most companies were in the same position as you, with closed doors and hiring completely frozen.
+Now, when it was already hard enough to find a trained, skilled worker, you find yourself locked in a tough battle to fill the same roles as your competition in the middle of a labor shortage.
 We're sharing five best practices for getting in front of and winning over those top candidates first.

 If you want to get started with all five of these tips and tricks today, we’d be happy to show you how Team Engine software platform can ensure you are finding, hiring, and retaining the best talent available.
 We’ll even let you try it for free.

 Tip 1: Use Texting

 That's right.
 TEXTING!

 Open rates for texts are as high as 98%, compared to just 20% for emails. - Gartner

 When it comes to blue-collar hiring, you can be sure your ideal candidate is probably not checking their email every few minutes.
 Instead of emailing a rarely checked inbox and being just another company they “never heard from,” texting connects you directly to qualified applicants right where they communicate every day: their phone.

 Not only does texting put you in front of your candidate faster than your competition, it shows your candidates that you’re the accessible, responsive kind of company they want to work for.

 Using your own phone can work great for this process since your qualified applicants will be able to reach you directly and quickly, but we also understand that you might not want to give your personal number out to every job applicant.
 There are lots of web-based texting platforms out there, but they are mostly geared towards texting customers, not for the unique process of hiring and interviewing.